kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_repositories.md

-{% panel style="warning", title="Experimental Conventions" %}
+{% panel style="warning", title="Experimental" %}
-Conventions in this chapter may evolve.
+**Content in this chapter is experimental and will evolve based on user feedback.**

+Leave feedback on the conventions by creating an issue in the [kubectl](https://github.com/kubernetes/kubectl/issues) GitHub repository.

+Also provide feedback on new kubectl docs at the [survey](https://www.surveymonkey.com/r/JH35X82)
 {% endpanel %}